 Related party relationships:

-The AMFRTF is an Australian Government controlled entity.
-Related parties to AMFRTF are the Minister for Defence Personnel, Cabinet Ministers, Trustees, key management personnel and other Australian Government entities.
+The entity is an Australian Government controlled entity.
+Related parties to this entity are Infrastructure and Project Financing Agency Key Management Personnel, including the Portfolio Minister and Executive, and other Australian Government entities.

 Transactions with related parties:

-Giving consideration to relationships with related entities, and transactions entered into during the reporting period by the AMFRTF, it has been determined that there are no related party transactions to be separately disclosed.
+Giving consideration to relationships with related entities, and transactions entered into during the reporting period by the entity, it has been determined that there are no related party transactions to be separately disclosed.